Carreau/phd-dissertation/parts/cells.rst

   - cytoskeleton is dynamic
   - formed under the plasme membrane
   - ratchet nechanisme
-  - [√] use of Arp2/3 to branch
+  - [x] use of Arp2/3 to branch
   - capping, protein,  formin (OOcyte)
-  - [√]myosin, run on actin to barbed end/ processive/not processive.
+  - [x]myosin, run on actin to barbed end/ processive/not processive.
     - stress fibres
-  - [√] troppomyosine
+  - [x] troppomyosine

 All the living kingdom is characterised by the fact that organism can reproduce,